Alluxio/alluxio/docs/en/operation/User-CLI.md

 If an inconsistent file exists in Alluxio and its data is fully present in Alluxio, its metadata will be loaded to Alluxio again.

+If the `-t <thread count>` option is specified, the provided number of threads will be used when repairing consistency.
+Defaults to the number of CPU cores available,
+* This option has no effect if `-r` is not specified

 NOTE: This command requires a read lock on the subtree being checked, meaning writes and updates to files or directories in the subtree cannot be completed until this command completes.